Check Point buys Israeli cyber security firm Hyperwise

-(This February 18th story has been refiled to clarify Shlomo Kramer did not co-found Hyperwise in the last paragraph)

-TEL AVIV (Reuters) - Internet and network security provider Check Point Software Technologies has bought Israeli start-up Hyperwise, saying it will help it compete in the fast-growing cyber security market.
+TEL AVIV (Reuters) - Internet and network security provider Check Point Software Technologies (CHKP.O) has bought Israeli start-up Hyperwise, saying it will help it compete in the fast growing cyber security market.

 Check Point said on Wednesday it paid “tens of millions of dollars” for Hyperwise, a company with roots in Israel’s military intelligence and electronic espionage Unit 8200.